 Aside from the white-sand beaches, Cuban cuisine, and Art Deco architecture, Miami’s decadent brunch spots are worth the move alone.
 Sure, your home might not be as extravagant as Gianni Versace’s iconic mansion, but the permanent vacation that is living in Miami is a good excuse to embrace decorating with color.

 Percentage of listings with price cuts: 19.2%

-Maryland’s biggest city is about so much more than just crabs.
-With a fantastic cultural scene and no shortage of cool shops (think historic estates that have been turned into hotels and quirky comic book stores), Baltimore is as a coastal paradise for both seafood snobs and scholars at heart.
+Maryland’s biggest city is about so much more than crabs.
+With no shortage of cool hangouts (think: historic estates that have been turned into hotels and quirky comic book stores), Baltimore is a coastal paradise for seafood snobs and scholars alike.

 Median home value: $224,800

 When we envision a move to the Windy City, it looks something like this chic downtown triplex.
 Don’t let the weather get you down.
 When you’re not cuddled up at home, you can seek solace by a fireplace at one of the city’s many chic cocktail bars.
 Chicago’s outdoor summer festivals will make up for the cold temps you endured.

 Percentage of listings with price cuts: 17.9%

 With its farm-to-table restaurant scene and design-centric hotels and Airbnbs popping up everywhere, Philadelphia is heading toward a vibrant future while staying true to its historic roots.
 Some say that it’s the new New York.

 Can You Guess What the Healthiest Country in the World Is?